SekouD/mlconjug/README.rst

 | The training data for the french model is based on Verbiste https://perso.b2b2c.ca/~sarrazip/dev/verbiste.html .
 | The training data for English, Spanish, Italian, Portuguese and Romanian was generated using unsupervised learning techniques
-| using the French model as a model to query during the trainig.
+  using the French model as a model to query during the training.

 * Free software: MIT license